 Using biological materials to create these products is not just important because of the eco-friendly nature of the materials but because the growth and harvesting of these materials could contribute to creating key American industries in the near and mid-term future.

 One of the leading innovators currently creates adhesive and graffiti removers for industrial and public use.
 These products can be used to clean public spaces or to remove adhesives, paint, and other residues from industrial areas.
-Looking at the USDA’s official catalog, it’s possible to find products made up of at least 66% biobased materials, and they’re low VOC and safe for use with only lightweight breathing protection.
+Looking at the BioPreferred Catalog, it’s possible to find products made up of at least 66% biobased materials, and they’re low VOC and safe for use with only lightweight breathing protection.

-Products are tested as per ASTM D6866 standard as part of the BioPreferred certification process.
+Products are tested as per ASTM D6866 standard as part of the BioPreferred Program.
 Beta Analytic’s advanced Carbon-14 lab can accurately identify the percentage of biobased material in a new product and its packaging.

-In the future, biobased products will become even more competitive, and Beta Analytic is the best lab to ensure that your products are tested in compliance with all standards required by the USDA.
+In the future, biobased products will become even more competitive, and Beta Analytic is the best lab to ensure that your products are tested in compliance with all standards required by the Program.

 Beta Analytic is not affiliated with ASTM or the USDA BioPreferred Program.
 The ISO 17025-accredited lab welcomes inquiries on ASTM D6866 biobased content testing.
-Results are reported in 5-7 business days.
-A faster service is also available.
-For price inquiries, please contact the lab.
+For price and turnaround time inquiries, please contact the lab.

 Complex Assemblies & Intermediates in the USDA BioPreferred Program

 USDA BioPreferred Program Product Categories in the Construction Industry